 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Fayette County Board of Commissioners, Fayette County Community Action Agency and Fayette County Housing Authority are working in partnership to administer the funds.
+Fayette County received an $8.5 million ERAP grant to directly assist its citizens, with the Community Action Agency, Fayette County Board of Commissioners and Fayette County Housing Authority working in partnership to administer the funds.

 For more information about ERAP, including a full list of requirements, visit www.dhs.pa.gov or contact the Fayette County Community Action Agency at 724-437-6050.

 To learn more about Fayette County, visit www.FayetteCountyPA.org.